-- A copy of this protocol, or if applicable, the facility's printed Los Angeles County COVID-19 Safety Compliance Certificate is posted at all public entrances to the facility.
-For more information or to complete the COVID-19 Safety Compliance self-certification program, visit: http://publichealth.lacounty.gov/eh/covid19cert.htm.
-Facilities must keep a copy of the Protocols onsite at the facility for review, upon request. - Signage has been posted to provide clear guidance to the public about how to maintain safety within the facility (e.g., maintaining physical distance, wear face mask, etc.).
-See the County DPH COVID-19 Guidance: http://publichealth.lacounty.gov/media/Coronavirus/guidances.htm#business for additional resources and examples of signage that can be used by businesses. - Signage is posted at each public entrance of the facility to inform all employees and visitors that they should: Avoid entering the facility if they have a cough or fever. - Online outlets of the workplace (website, social media, etc.) provide clear information about hours, required use of face masks, policies in regard to making appointments, and other relevant issues.
+- A copy of this protocol is posted at all public entrances to the facility. - Signage has been posted to provide clear guidance to the public about how to maintain safety within the facility (e.g., maintaining physical distance, wear face covering, etc.). - Signage is posted at each public entrance of the facility to inform all employees and visitors that they should: Avoid entering the facility if they have a cough or fever. - Online outlets of the workplace (website, social media, etc.) provide clear information about hours, required use of face coverings, policies in regard to making appointments, and other relevant issues.